 I then fabricated a new battery box out of 0.05" Aluminum sheet.
 I spot and seam welded

 the box for strength.
 It might not look like it, but it clears the hood by about an inch.

 I will be painting the box and the support in body color (Wimbledon White) like the other three boxes.

-This was the last major fabrications that I had to do before starting final assembly.
-The next step is to finnish
+This was the last major fabrication that I had to do before starting final assembly.
+The next step is to finish

 the body work and prime and paint the car.

 I got the front battery box and support for the six orphaned cells painted.
 I also installed the new Drive shafts,

 CV Joints and Boots.
 These were the last mechanical parts I needed to add to the car before starting final assembly.
 So, I installed